bmc/ebook/README.md

 See also the [citations section][] in the Pandoc User's Guide.

-**NOTE**: The presence of a `book/references.yaml` file triggers the build tooling to include a **References** chapter at the very end of the document, to which `pandoc` will add any cited works.
+**NOTE**: The presence of a `book/references.yaml` file triggers the `ebook` to include a **References** chapter at the very end of the document, to which `pandoc` will add any cited works.
 Your bibliography (`book/references.yaml`) can contain as many references as you want; only the ones you actually cite in your text will show up in the References section.
-If your text contains no citations, the References section will be empty.
-The build tooling does _not_ check first to see whether you actually have any citations in your text.
+If your text contains no citations, the References section will be empty. `ebook` does _not_ check to see whether you actually have any citations in your text.

 An example of a citation is: